-It's that time of year.
-You're setting up meetings with your team to get your college's or university's marketing strategy in order for the 2017-18 school year.
+So you're setting up meetings with your team to get your college's or university's marketing strategy in order for the upcoming school year.
 But what are some key essentials to ensuring you're prepped for catering to your Gen-Z target market?

 Here are some basic guidelines to gut-check your outlined college or university marketing strategy before you get too far down the pipeline.